The main components of blood include

 Plasma has other functions.
 It acts as a reservoir that can either replenish insufficient water or absorb excess water from tissues.
 When body tissues need additional liquid, water from plasma is the first resource to meet that need.
 Plasma also prevents blood vessels from collapsing and clogging and helps maintain blood pressure and circulation throughout the body simply by filling blood vessels and flowing through them continuously.
 Plasma circulation also plays a role in regulating body temperature by carrying heat generated in core body tissues through areas that lose heat more readily, such as the arms, legs, and head.

 Red blood cells (also called erythrocytes) make up about 40% of the blood's volume.
 Red blood cells contain hemoglobin, a protein that gives blood its red color and enables it to carry oxygen from the lungs and deliver it to all body tissues.
 Oxygen is used by cells to produce energy that the body needs, leaving carbon dioxide as a waste product.
 Red blood cells carry carbon dioxide away from the tissues and back to the lungs.
 When the number of red blood cells is too low (anemia), blood carries less oxygen, and fatigue and weakness develop.
-When the number of red blood cells is too high (polycythemia), blood can become too thick, which may cause the blood to clot more easily and increase the risk of heart attacks and strokes.
+When the number of red blood cells is too high (erythrocytosis, as in polycythemia vera), blood can become too thick, which may cause the blood to clot more easily and increase the risk of heart attacks and strokes.

 White blood cells (also called leukocytes) are fewer in number than red blood cells, with a ratio of about 1 white blood cell to every 600 to 700 red blood cells.
 White blood cells are responsible primarily for defending the body against infection.
 There are five main types of white blood cells.